truenas/documentation/content/TrueCommand/TCGettingStarted/UserAccounts.md

 You can assign users to existing teams by selecting a team from the **Teams** drop-down to add the user to that team.
 You can assign users to multiple teams.
-TrueCommand applies team permissions to any user added to a team, but setting specific permissions for the user can override related team permissions.
 For more indepth information regarding teams, see the [Teams Documentation]({{< relref "/TrueCommand/Administration/Users.md" >}}).

 To limit non-administrative account access to connected systems, configure the **System Access** and/or **System Groups** sections.